Sagarshivalingappaathani/Cyber-Threat-Detection/README.md

 - **Shellcode:**
   Malicious code designed to take over a computer and execute commands remotely.
-  _Example:_ An attacker sends an infected PDF to a company’s employee.
-When the file is opened, hidden shellcode runs in the background, giving the attacker remote access to the employee’s computer.
+  _Example:_ An attacker sends an infected PDF to a company's employee.
+When the file is opened, hidden shellcode runs in the background, giving the attacker remote access to the employee's computer.

 - **Worms:**
   A type of virus that spreads from one computer to another on its own, without anyone clicking or opening anything.
   _Example:_ The **WannaCry** worm spread to thousands of computers by taking advantage of a weakness in Windows.
-It locked people’s files and asked for money to unlock them.
+It locked people's files and asked for money to unlock them.

 ## Features